A zoom-able version of the above image is near the bottom of this article.

 Back to the rant: Arbitrarily plural?

 Ah the irony!
-I just re-read what I said above and lookie here: “… about British English is THEIR use of plural…” I wonder… Is this one of those numerous fucked up English exceptions where – since I didn’t explicitly name the group, it maintains plurality?
-Much as I LOVE English, I do feel a bit sad (and admiration) for those who have learned it as their second language!!!
+I just re-read what I said above and check this out: “… about British English is their use of plural…” I wonder… Is this one of those numerous screwed up English exceptions where – since I didn’t explicitly name the group, it maintains plurality?
+Much as I love English, I do feel a bit sad (and admiration) for those who have learned it as their second language!!!

 Finally.
 Have you heard?